thebne/midiate/README.md

   The package currently supports WebSockets as an external MIDI source.
 It means it's easy mostly within the LAN.

   Check out [midiate-utils](https://github.com/thebne/midiate-utils) for compatible streaming servers (depending on your operating system, they may require system libraries).

+- **Can I use MIDIate without owning a MIDI device?**
+  Yes!
+Your computer keyboard can serve as a midi-device, though the functionality is currently limited.